Xixi WU 「吴茜茜」

 • During my undergraduate studies, I was interested in mobile app development (You can find all the source codes on my GitHub):

-Lose Weight, a Fluter App
+Lose Weight, a Flutter App

 Hulv, a Mini-Program